Book Your FREE Video or Telephone Consultation

 Professional Opera Singer

-The risk of laser eye surgery complications can be reduced by choosing a high quality laser eye surgery provider with the very best laser eye surgeons, facilities and equipment.
+The risk of laser eye surgery complications can be reduced by choosing a high-quality laser eye surgery provider with the best laser eye surgeons, facilities, and equipment.

-Our experienced laser eye surgeons are all NHS trained, and all are fellows of the Royal College of Ophthalmologists or equivalent bodies.
-Our consultants are experts in their field, and between them they’ve carried out thousands of successful laser eye treatments.
+Our experienced laser eye surgeons are all NHS-trained and fellows of the Royal College of Ophthalmologists or equivalent bodies.
+Our consultants are experts in their field, and between them, they’ve carried out thousands of successful laser eye treatments.

-Before going ahead with treatment, you’ll have a consultation with one of our ophthalmic surgeons.
-They’ll carry out some diagnostic tests to assess your suitability for laser eye surgery, and they’ll put together a personalised treatment plan to help you get the best possible results from your surgery.
-You’ll see the same surgeon right the way through from your initial consultation to your surgery and aftercare, so you can rest assured that you’re being treated by someone who understands your individual needs.
+Before going ahead with treatment, you’ll consult with one of our ophthalmic surgeons.
+They’ll carry out some diagnostic tests to assess your suitability for laser eye surgery and put together a personalised treatment plan to help you get the best possible results from your surgery.
+You’ll see the same surgeon right the way through, from your initial consultation to your surgery and aftercare, so you can rest assured that you’re being treated by someone who understands your needs.

-Our eye hospitals and clinics are equipped with state-of-the-art facilities and equipment, including top-of-the-range diagnostic equipment, the latest laser eye technology and comfortable recovery suites for you to relax after your treatment.
+Our eye hospitals and clinics are equipped with state-of-the-art facilities and equipment, including top-of-the-range diagnostic equipment, the latest laser eye technology, and comfortable recovery suites for relaxing after your treatment.
 The better the technology, the more accurate the results you’ll get from your laser eye surgery, and we pride ourselves on offering the latest laser eye surgery techniques.

-The weeks and months after your laser eye surgery are vital when it comes to getting great results, and here at Optegra we provide comprehensive laser eye surgery aftercare to ensure that everything goes smoothly.
-You’ll have your first aftercare appointment the day after your surgery, as well as further follow-up appointments to check on your progress.
+The weeks and months after your laser eye surgery are vital for getting great results, and here at Optegra, we provide comprehensive laser eye surgery aftercare to ensure that everything goes smoothly.
+You’ll have your first aftercare appointment the day after your surgery and further follow-up appointments to check on your progress.

-Laser eye surgery is safe long term.
+Laser eye surgery is safe long-term.
 The only permanent outcome consistently reported from laser eye surgery is improved vision.
-In terms of some health benchmarks, such as chances of eye infection, contact lenses have been shown to be far more likely to cause this than laser eye surgery.
+In terms of some health benchmarks, such as the chances of eye infection, contact lenses are far more likely to cause this than laser eye surgery.

 By Author: Amir Hamid